FOX SCHOOL OF BUSINESS AND MANAGEMENT

 From Whom: Professional references from an immediate supervisor, current or past, are preferred.
 Academic references are acceptable.

 Bachelor's Degree in Discipline/Related Discipline: The equivalent of a four-year U.S. baccalaureate degree from an accredited university or college is required.
-For three-year degrees, mark sheets must be evaluated by WES or another NACES organization.
+For three-year degrees, an evaluation of mark sheets may be required by WES or another NACES organization.

 Statement of Goals: Essay prompts can be found in the online application portal.